rashmi672/Unet-semantic-segmentation/Readme.md

 U-Net is a semantic segmentation technique originally proposed for medical imaging segmentation.
 It’s one of the earlier deep learning segmentation models, and the U-Net architecture is also used in many GAN variants such as the Pix2Pix generator.

 U-Net was introduced in the paper, [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597).
 The model architecture is simple: an encoder for downsampling and a decoder for upsampling with skip connections.
-As **Figure 1** shows, it shapes like the letter U hence the name U-Net.
+As below **Figure** shows, it shapes like the letter U hence the name U-Net.

 ![](Images/1_unet_architecture_paper-768x427.webp)